Abhishek-1804/abhishekdeshpande_portfolio/README.md

 }
 ```
 4. npm start project and customize it
-5. Deploy on github-pages using npm run deploy command.
+5. Deploy on github-pages using npm run deploy command

 ```
 ⚠️ Note that: